 Elevation: 12,140 ft

-Climbing information for Mount Brietenbach is found on pages 278, 280 and 281 of the Climbing Guide.
-Also, see Wes Collin’s article on The Lost River Traverse in the Climbing History section.
+Climbing and access information for this peak is on Pages 278, 280 and 281 of the book.
+Also, see Wes Collin’s article on The Lost River Traverse in the Climbing History Section.

-It’s a toss up between this 12er and Mount Borah as to which peak possesses the most impressive north face.
-While Borah’s north face hangs on to its snow and ice and sees more ascents, in my opinion, Brietenbach wins the north face competition.
-Read about the north Face at this link: Mount Breitenbach’s North Face – North East Ridge and First Ascent.
+Mount Breitenbach is Idaho’s 5th-highest summit and is located in the Lost River Mountain Range.
+It is one of the nine Idaho 12ers.
+It’s a toss up between this 12er and Mount Borah as to which peak possesses the most impressive North Face.
+While Borah’s North Face hangs on to its snow and ice and sees more ascents, in my opinion, Breitenbach wins the North Face competition.
+Read about the North Face at this link: Mount Breitenbach’s North Face – North East Ridge and First Ascent.

-This page has additional information and photos about Breitenbach’s South Ridge route, its standard approach, as well as information on a West Face approach to the summit.
+This page has additional information and photos about Breitenbach’s South Ridge Route (the standard approach) as well as information on a West Face approach to the summit.
 Links to additional information are provided following the photo essays.
+USGS Leatherman Peak

 South Ridge Route via Pete Creek, Class 3